holepunchto/protomux-rpc-router/README.md

 Register an RPC method.
 Returns a `MethodRegistration` which can be further configured with `.use(...)`.

 - `name`: string RPC method name.
-- `options`
 - `options.requestEncoding`: a `compact-encoding` encoder used to decode `ctx.value` before invoking the handler.
 - `options.responseEncoding`: a `compact-encoding` encoder used to encode the handler result.
 - `handler`: function `(request, ctx) => any|Promise<any>` that produces the response.

 Note: calls protomux-rpc's [respond](https://github.com/holepunchto/protomux-rpc?tab=readme-ov-file#rpcrespondmethod-options-handler) method under the hood.